 - The Flora Egypt fair held from 11th to 14th January is a huge exhibition of fresh cut flowers.

 - The Al Nitaq festival in February showcases Egyptian heritage and culture through music, poetry, and visual and performing arts.

 - Shem Al Nessim is the first day of spring.
 It is celebrated in April with picnics and outdoor events.

 - The Cairo International song festival is a festival of songwriters and singers of international importance.
-A huge competition is the major attraction.
+A huge competition is a major attraction.

-- The Wafa-Al-Nil festival on 15th August upholds old tradition by throwing a wooden doll in the Nile.
+- The Wafa-Al-Nil festival on the 15th of August upholds old tradition by throwing a wooden doll in the Nile.
 It celebrates the ties of the city with the river.